 - Establish a central repository for the Town's historical documents, and appoint a Town Historian. - Prepare inventories of historic sites and districts, stonewalls, and scenic roads.
-Nominate appropriate structures or districts for listing on the National Register of Historic Places. - Adopt a "Demolition Delay" local by law that provides time to explore preservation options for historic structures proposed for demolition. - Continue to use the site plan review process to promote historic preservation and protection of scenic landscapes. - Seek conservation easements for privately owned sites that contain critical historic and/or scenic resources worthy of preservation. - Consider designating historic stonewalls as landmarks worthy of preservation, and protect other stonewalls through scenic corridor protection and site plan review. - Establish a system for designating and protecting scenic roads.
-Options include: (1) pursue designation under the NYS Scenic Road Program, or (2) adjust zoning along identified scenic corridors to help protect their corridor (i.e., Scenic Overlay Zone). - Expand the Farmland Protection District to include additional farm sites. - Expand heritage tourism through historic and scenic preservation, adaptive reuse of historic sites, and development of the greenway network. - Promote establishment of the Rochambeau and African American Heritage trails, as noted. - Consider adopting a Tree and Forest Management Plan for the purpose of eventually establishing a tree preservation and planting program (for Town owned properties and trees within public right of ways). - Expand local beautification programs and maintenance strategies, working with volunteer organizations or business associations.
+Nominate appropriate structures or districts for listing on the National Register of Historic Places. - Adopt a "Demolition Delay" local law that provides time to explore preservation options for historic structures proposed for demolition. - Continue to use the site plan review process to promote historic preservation and protection of scenic landscapes. - Seek conservation easements for privately owned sites that contain critical historic and or scenic resources worthy of preservation. - Consider designating historic stonewalls as landmarks worthy of preservation, and protect other stonewalls through scenic corridor protection and site plan review. - Establish a system for designating and protecting scenic roads.
+Options include: (1) pursue designation under the NYS Scenic Road Program, or (2) adjust zoning along identified scenic corridors to help protect their corridor (i.e., Scenic Overlay Zone). - Expand the Farmland Protection District to include additional farm sites. - Expand heritage tourism through historic and scenic preservation, adaptive reuse of historic sites, and development of the greenway network. - Promote establishment of the Rochambeau and African American Heritage trails, as noted. - Consider adopting a Tree and Forest Management Plan for the purpose of eventually establishing a tree preservation and planting program. - Expand local beautification programs and maintenance strategies, working with volunteer organizations or business associations.